marqo-ai/getting_started_marqo_cloud/ECommerceQuickstart.md

 You could also add prompting into the query, for example you could force "higher quality" images in your results by adding `composed_query["high quality, high resolution"] = 0.2` to the query.

-Or perhaps you want to supress some of the stranger AI generated images in the dataset, you could add `composed_query["weird, deformed, AI generated"] = -0.3` to the query.
+Or perhaps you want to suppress some of the stranger AI generated images in the dataset, you could add `composed_query["weird, deformed, AI generated"] = -0.3` to the query.

-These prompting stratergies are a powerful way to customise your search experience.
+These prompting strategies are a powerful way to customise your search experience.

 #### Adding score modifiers

 Marqo support score modifiers, these allow you to change to ranking of the results using attributes of the documents.
-For example, you could boost the score for results where the seller is reputible or where the product is popular.
+For example, you could boost the score for results where the seller is reputable or where the product is popular.

 For the demo we can boost works using their aesthetic score.
 In the `search` function we can add score modifiers as follows: